EMazarakis/EMazarakis.github.io/_posts/2024-10-19-Incremental-Refresh-PBi-post.md

     - Go to Home > Publish, and select the desired workspace.
 23. After publishing, you will see two items in the Power BI Service workspace:
    - The Semantic Model.
    - The Report.
+(This should be empty.)
 24. Set up the connection between Power BI Service and the Synapse source (handled by the service admin/owner):
    - Go to the semantic model in Power BI Service, select More options (...) > Settings.
    - Under Gateway and Cloud options, ensure the connection settings are correct.
 25. Perform an on-demand refresh:
    - In the Power BI Service workspace, select the model and click Refresh Now.
    - During this step, the incremental refresh policy will be applied, loading data and creating partitions.
+This may take a while.
-26. To view the refresh duration:
+26. To see the refresh duration:
    -	Go to the semantic model, click More options (...) > Refresh History.